 - Cupcakes can be stored at room temperature in a sealed container for 3-4 days.

-If you like this recipe here’s some others I think you’ll enjoy!
+If you like this Peanut Butter and Jelly Cupcakes recipe, here’s some others I think you’ll enjoy!